Death by burning: The Holocaust and German war crimes

 In 1941, Polish natives—in cooperation with German police—locked 340 Jews in a barn and set it on fire during the Jedwabne pogrom.
-During the 1943 Khatyn massacre, the SS-Sonderbataillon Dirlewanger and the Schutzmannschaft Battalion 118—a German-sponsored battalion of Ukrainian partisans—locked 149 villagers into a shed and set it on fire.
+During the 1943 Khatyn massacre, the SS-Sonderbataillon Dirlewanger and the Schutzmannschaft Battalion 118—a German-sponsored battalion of Ukrainian partisans—locked 149 Belarusian villagers into a shed and set it on fire.
 The World Jewish Restitution Organisation reported to The Jerusalem Post that the German staff of Auschwitz burnt children alive in 1944.
 In another 1944 atrocity, the Waffen SS locked 452 French women and children in a church and set it on fire.
 German prosecutors charged an alleged perpetrator of that massacre in 2014.
 SS-Sturmbannführer Adolf Diekmann—commander of the 1st Battalion, 4th SS Panzer Grenadier Regiment—ordered the massacre, claiming retaliation against French partisans for burning SS-Sturmbannführer Helmut Kämpfe alive.
 In April 1945, the SS camp guards of Dora-Mittelbau—along with local civilian and military authorities—set a barn on fire with more than a thousand inmates trapped inside.